NathanRoyer/insight/README.md

 > This will accept requests from all IP addresses

-4. Access the server from a web browser to generate the home page: http://localhost:9090/
+5. Access the server from a web browser to generate the home page: http://localhost:9090/
-5. Edit your home page
+6. Edit your home page
-6. Save the home page edition link (which is secret) to be able to edit it again later
+7. Save the home page edition link (which is secret) to be able to edit it again later
-7. Go to http://localhost:9090/new to create other posts.
+8. Go to http://localhost:9090/new to create other posts.

 ### Security considerations

-The fact that secret edition keys are parts of the URL is bad.
-If you see any alternative that doesn't require user accounts or entering a password, please file an issue on GitHub.

 HTML tags are currently stripped from posts at render-time to prevent cross-site scripting vulnerabilities.
 We rely on the `pulldown_cmark` crate to detect these tags.